PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 {{% /notice %}}
 {{% /callout %}}

-Once you have chosen a title for your Pull Request, you are asked to fill out the Pull Request table.
+Once you have chosen a title for your Pull Request, you are asked to fill out the Pull Request table. **Filling it out properly is mandatory**.

+Along other reasons, it helps maintainers:

+- Make sure that the change works as expected
+- Track when a change fixes a known issue
+- Track if a change introduced affects backwards compatibility (BC breaks)
+- Build the change log (changes are grouped by type and category).

 Let's see what each of the rows is for.

 #### Branch

 This part is needed to cross-check that your PR targets the branch that you intended.
 Just write the name of the target branch, as explained above in [Choosing the right base branch](#choosing-the-right-base-branch).

-- Making sure that it works as expected
-- Tracking when a PR fixes a known issue
-- Tracking if a change introduces affects backwards compatibility (BC breaks)
-- Building the change log (changes are grouped by type and category).

 #### Description